nens/threedi-docs/source/a_releasenotes.rst

 Live site includes:

 Forcings on 2D:

 - Rain: constant, radar, design
 - Laterals
 - Pumps

 Editable:

 - DEM edit

 View:

 - Shows velocity and direction in pipes, channels and structures with moving dots
 - Profile view including surface water, dem and groundwater
 - 2D selection: Water level, ground water level and waterdepth graph
 - 1D selection : Water level
 - 2D map: Water depth
 - Map layers, possibility to toggle layers on/off and customize colors
-- Raster: DEM on top, other rasters are under the advanced tab below
+- Raster: DEM in a prominent place, other rasters are under the advanced tab below

 Results:

 - Download graphs as CSV
 - Direct download
 - Postprocessing to Lizard: basic, arrival time maps, damage_estimation.

-*Please note* that initial water level and laterals that are defined in the spatialite are not yet taken into account when visualising on the live site.
+**Please note** that initial water level and laterals that are defined in the spatialite are not yet taken into account when visualising on the live site.

 Modeller Interface
 ^^^^^^^^^^^^^^^^^^